FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 In chapters 1-5, all state management of the application was done using React's hook <i>useState</i>.
 Asynchronous calls to the backend required the use of the <i>useEffect</i> hook in some situations.
 In principle, nothing else is needed.

-A subtle problem with a solution based on a state created with the <i>useState</i> hook is that if some part of the application's state is needed by multiple components of the application, the state and the functions needed to change it must be passed via props to all components that handle the state.
+A subtle problem with a solution based on a state created with the <i>useState</i> hook is that if some part of the application's state is needed by multiple components of the application, the state and the functions for manipulating it must be passed via props to all components that handle the state.
 Sometimes props need to be passed through multiple components, and the components along the way may not even be interested in the state in any way.
 This somewhat unpleasant phenomenon is called <i>prop drilling</i>.

 Over the years, several alternative solutions have been developed for state management of React applications, which can be used to ease problematic situations (e.g. prop drilling).
 However, no solution has been "final", all have their own pros and cons, and new solutions are being developed all the time.